 Comfortable in many genres, Maria sings musical theater as well as blues, classic rock, a capella and jazz.
 She has sung lead vocals for Up and to the Right, a cover band located in the heart of Silicon Valley.
 She is the female backup vocalist for Brightshine.
 She has collaborated with emcees, rappers and hip-hop artists through the Bay Area Theatre Cypher.
 She also has some film experience – commercials, opera film projects, and music videos for local artists.

-Aside from always improving as a musician, Maria aims to take care of her mind-heart and body through meditation and yoga.
+Aside from always improving as a performer, Maria aims to take care of her mind-heart and body through meditation and yoga.
 She did a two month silent Vipassana meditation retreat at Spirit Rock that taught her self-love (a skill all performers should have) and the value of stillness.
 She hopes to continue this beautiful practice even in the busiest of times!